 Definition-Peak Factor is the ratio of the maximum value and the Root Mean Square (RMS) value of an alternating quantity, which can be either voltage or current.
 The maximum value is also known as the peak value, crest value, or maximum amplitude of the voltage or current.
-The peak factor is also called the crest factor.
+It is also commonly referred to as the Crest Factor.

 The alternating waveform begins at F, reaches its maximum value at B, and drops to zero at point C. At point C, it changes direction, reaches its maximum negative value at point D, and returns to zero at point E. This cycle repeats continuously in the same manner.
-The point B is the maximum value point of this waveform.
+Point B represents the positive peak (maximum) of the waveform.

-The Peak Factor (PF) shows the relationship between the maximum and the RMS value of the alternating quantity.
-Here, it is worth understanding what is the RMS value of the alternating voltage or current.
+🔷 The Peak Factor (PF) shows the relationship between the maximum and the RMS value of the alternating quantity.

 Where Vrms and Irms represent the RMS values of voltage and current, respectively, and Im and Vm are the maximum values of current and voltage.